js-kyle/mincer/README.md

 **Note**: Non-directive comment lines will be preserved in the final asset, but directive comments are stripped after processing.
-Sprockets will not look for directives in comment blocks that occur after the first line of code.
+Mincer will not look for directives in comment blocks that occur after the first line of code.